phamcongthuy/challenge/index.markdown

 Winners will be selected via a two-step process:

-**25 <mark>finalists</mark> will be selected by an evaluation committee**: LA2050 will nominate an evaluation committee comprised of community members and experts to review and score applications.
-The evaluation committee will select 25 <mark>finalists</mark>—five in each goal category.
+**50 <mark>finalists</mark> will be selected by public vote**: The public will vote on all approved submissions to the grants challenge.
+Public vote will surface the top 10 <mark>finalists</mark> in each goal category.

-**5 winning proposals will be selected by the public**: The public will vote on the <mark>finalists</mark>.
-The activations in each goal category that receive the most votes will be announced as the winners.
+**10 winning proposals will be selected by a jury**: The Goldhirsh Foundation will select the winners from the 50 <mark>finalists</mark>.
+Two proposals in each goal category will be announced as the winners.

-The <mark>finalists</mark> will represent a diverse set of issues, engagement strategies, and activation goals. <mark>Finalists</mark> will be selected using the following criteria:
+<mark>Winners</mark> will be selected using the following criteria:

 * Impact on the [LA2050 goals and metrics](/about/#goals)
 * Overall quality of the application